-Start Import-Export Business – Over the last six years, the Indian government is promoting exports of all types of goods and services made in this country.
-The ‘Make in India’ initiative was launched by the Central government in collaboration with all states and Union Territories of India.
+How to Start an Import-Export Business in India? explained by our experts with specific knowledge on various policies of the Government of India.
+Over the last six years, the Indian government is promoting exports of all types of goods and services made in this country.
+The ‘Make in India’ initiative has been launched by the Central government in collaboration with all states and Union Territories of India.

 There are several other initiatives that support ‘Make in India.’
 These include Skill India that aims at equipping some 10 million Indians will skills that will support export-based industries as well as Digital India that aims at providing various government services through digital channels.

 Further, Startup India encourages entrepreneurs in various sectors to launch own business and enter export markets where possible.

 While India is a major exporter of lots of goods worldwide, the country also depends heavily on imports.

 Given this scenario, there’s a huge scope to start an import-export business in India.

 Read Also – Top Digital marketing Agency In USA

 There are certain steps you need to follow to start own import-export business in India.
 Some of these are fairly simple.
 Others are pretty complicated and fairly expensive, as a beginner in the import-export business.